BenBonson/project-0/README.md

 docker run --name bankaccount -d -p 5432:5432 bankaccount

-When Playing input your name with no spaces and creat an account when prompted
+When Playing input your name with no spaces and create an account when prompted

-Insert environment, build, and execution documentation here.
+Have fun and don't take it seriously

 # Incase go deletes some of my imports